 Linden taught in the Department of Post-Compulsory Education on the BA in Lifelong Learning and Masters courses.
 He has developed modules on the MA in Career Guidance and Counselling, and taught on Professional Practice in Post-Compulsory Education, and the MA in Early Years.
 He devised specific modules for the EdD and various MA programmes using in-depth auto/biographical methods.
 His work for the Erasmus Intensive Programme significantly enhanced the international engagement of cohorts of doctoral students, from across the University.
 Active networks have continued among students, via Facebook and other social media.

 Linden currently teaches in Educaitonal Studies, on the BA in Mentoring and on a revised Doctorate in Education programme.
-He supervises and has supervised many Masters, EdD and PhD students, working on topics such as Education and Working Class Biography, Wisdom and adult learning, Gender, Class and Education, Life Histories and Literacy in marginalised communities; Motivation and Volunteering;choosing careers, auto/biographical perspectives; the concept of judgment in critical incidents in police work etc. He has supervised academic staff undertaking doctoral study in the Education Faculty and Health and Well-Being.
-Some of the latter led to curriculum developments in nurse education.
+He has supervised many Masters, EdD and PhD students, working on topics such as Education and Working Class Biography, Wisdom and adult learning, Gender, Class and Education, Life Histories and Literacy in marginalised communities; Motivation and Volunteering;choosing careers, auto/biographical perspectives; the concept of judgment in critical incidents in police work etc. His supervisees include academic staff undertaking doctoral study in the Education Faculty and Health and Well-Being.
+Some of this latter work led to curriculum developments in nurse education.
 He has worked closely too with the School of Law and Criminal Justice and Social and Applied Sciences in supervising doctoral students on topics such as alcohol abuse and nighttime economies.

-Linden is widely celebrated as an international scholar.
+Linden is a widely celebrated international scholar.
 He serves on the scientific boards of a number of international journals, including RELA, CLIOPSY, Journal of Transformative Education, Biografici, and Biography, Culture and Lifelong Learning (Busan, S. Korea).
-His writing is translated into Portuguese, Spanish, Polish, French, Chinese, Korean and Italian, and he has taken part in many conferences across the world, including in Brazil, Canada, India, South Korea and the USA.
+His writing is translated into Portuguese, Spanish, Polish, French, Chinese, Korean and Italian.
+He has participated iin many conferences across the world, including in Brazil, Canada, India, South Korea and the USA.

 In 2019, Linden gave keynotes at an International Summer School in Sarajevo, "Rethinking the Culture of Tolerance" which has run for many years and is attended by academics and doctoral students from all over the world.
 The theme was European integration thirty years after the fall of the Berlin Wall.
 Professor Tatyana Sekulic, a coordinator, invited Linden because of his book Distress in the city, racism, fundamentalism and a democratic education : ‘I was so interested in your findings about radicalization and recruitment of youngsters in British suburbs, and how the Srebrenica narrative was used and manipulated in the West.
 Professor Sekulic wrote Linden's contribution ‘...was one of the most appreciated moments for our students, and they expressed so many beautiful words about you….’.
 Second, there was the International Doctoral School at Lake Como – where he also gave a keynote.
 The School was supported by the prestigious Fondazione Alessandro Volta, with research students and researchers coming, once more, from all over the world.